KL-dev-creator/rock-paper-scissors-2/README.md

 # Rock-Paper-Scissors-Project
-Attempt at rock paper scissor project at the Odin Project
+my solution to the rock paper scissors project from the Odin Project